 People are often hesitant to schedule appointments with an emergency dentist because they’re concerned about incurring added costs.
-While that’s a fair concern, it can lead patients to forgo necessary care, leaving them with more substantial, and costly, tooth damage later down the line.
-While it’s fine to put off fixing minor problems like cracked crowns or fillings until normal business hours, provided the patient is not in any pain, it’s always best to seek emergency dental care for the following conditions.
+While that’s a fair concern, it can lead patients to forgo necessary care, leaving them with more substantial, and costly, tooth pain oxford nc later down the line.
+While it’s fine to put off fixing minor problems like cracked crowns or fillings until normal business hours, provided the patient is not in any pain, it’s always best to seek a emergency dentist columbus oh for the following conditions.

 If a tooth gets knocked out, there’s a limited time frame for re-implantation.
-The faster a patient gets to the dentist, the more likely it is that he or she will be able to keep the tooth.
+The faster a patient gets to the dentist thomasville nc, the more likely it is that he or she will be able to keep the tooth.

 If an otherwise healthy tooth gets knocked out as a result of acute injury, avoid touching the roots, rinse it gently in clean water, and insert it back into the socket, if possible.
 If that doesn’t work, submerge the tooth in a small cup of milk and bring it along to the appointment.